JuliaPlots/MakieGallery.jl/docs/src/cameras.md

 zoom!
 ```

-## 3D Camera

-To force a plot to be visualized in 3D, you can set the limits to have a nonzero \(z\)-axis interval, or ensure that a 3D camera type is used.
-For example, you could pass the keyword argument `limits = Rect([0,0,0],[1,1,1])`, or `camera = cam3d!`.

-You can use the camera given by `campixel!` (also called a pixel camera), to create a plot which looks like a 2D plot from the user perspective (it generates a subscene with an orthographic view, aligned to pixel space).
-To ensure that the camera's view is not modified, you can pass the attribute `raw = true`.

-The camera can be configured by setting the fields of `cam = cameracontrols(scene)`:
+In addition, the camera can be configured by setting the fields of `cam = cameracontrols(scene)`:

 - `pan_button`: The mouse button used for panning.
 - `rotate_button`: The mouse button used for rotating the camera.